 Localized valley incision is particularly problematic as a criterion for a spurious increase in erosion rate.
-Schildgen et al. (2018) argue that because the volume of sediment removed by valley incision is less that that removed by spatially uniform erosion the Herman et al. (2013) result is "spurious".
-However, Herman et al. (2013) made no prediction of sediment of the implications of the Herman et al. (2013) result, it is not the only one.
-If Herman et al. (2013) results were exclusively reflecting deep valley incision, they would still be an important metric of a globally widespread change in surface erosional processes and rates, such as an increased importance of valley glacial incision.
+Schildgen et al. (2018) argue that because the volume of sediment removed by valley incision is less than that removed by spatially uniform erosion, the Herman et al. (2013) result is "spurious".
+However, Herman et al. (2013) made no prediction of sediment yield.
+Herman et al.'s (2013) predictions were for erosion rate and change in erosion rate at the site of thermochronometric age measurement, with the principal prediction being for the direction of change.
+Although changes in sediment yield are one of the implications of the Herman et al. (2013) result, it is not the only one.
+If the Herman et al. (2013) results were exclusively reflecting deep valley incision, they would still be an important metric of a globally widespread change in surface erosional processes and rates, such as an increased importance of valley glacial incision.
 Most importantly, the occurrence of deep valleys does not invalidate the thermochronometry analysis; erosion rates in the valley remain accurate, even if the valleys are transient and morphologically young (Braun, 2002a).
 The rates might not apply to the entire landscape, for example to the upper parts of the landscape, but, on average, the erosion rate of the region must increase if the valley incision rate increases, and given that determination of the sign of the change in erosion rate is the primary objective, an overestimation of the affected area has no impact on the conclusions of Herman et al. (2013) or this paper.
-In our view, the local valley incision identified by 1280 Schildgen et al. (2018), rather than being a refutation of the result of Herman et al. (2013), should be regarded as a confirmation that Herman et al. (2013) correctly determined the sign of the change.
+In our view, the local valley incision identified by Schildgen et al. (2018), rather than being a refutation of the result of Herman et al. (2013), should be regarded as a confirmation that Herman et al. (2013) correctly determined the sign of the change.